 Not only were the events fun, but many of them also taught us about this global company and the people who are a part of it.

 One of the Lunch and Learns, for example, was about Citizen HKS, the impact initiative inspiring philanthropy in the firm.
-Ellen Mitchell-Kozack, Citizen HKS’ director, explained how the initiative is helping to make the world a better place one project at a time.
-She also told us about HKS’ Month of Service each fall.
-Teams of employees in HKS offices around the world volunteer together locally to make connections and meaningful change in their communities.
+The initiative is helping to make the world a better place through design, hands-on community service and fundraising for Citizen HKS projects.
+Each fall, teams of employees in HKS offices around the world volunteer together locally to make connections and meaningful change in their communities.

-Ellen met with me and within days an entire network of HKS employees joined to make it happen.
+I met with Citizen HKS leaders, and within days an entire network of HKS employees joined to make it happen.
 We volunteered at CitySquare, a Dallas non-profit organization that fights “the cases and effects of poverty through service, advocacy and friendship.”
 We joined a group serving food and lead an architecture-inspired activity for kids in Dallas.
-It’s so important to keep kids fed when school lunches go on summer hiatus, and to minimize summer learning loss in communities without systemic head-starts.
+It’s so important to keep kids fed when school lunches go on summer hiatus and to minimize summer learning loss in communities without systemic head-starts.
 HKS is already working with CitySquare to build a project, so contributing on the ground made sense as a way to deepen the roots of that relationship and bring the service full circle.

 Our “Day of Service” in Dallas was fantastic, but interns in other HKS offices also had great experiences this summer, too.